 Author: Leon Wimmenhoeve

-Really Simple SSL adapts to recent WP Engine changes
+Really Simple Security adapts to recent WP Engine changes

 So what changed?
 WP Engine will drop support for the root file .htaccess.
-This is not uncommon, and several web servers, such as NGINX, do not support htaccess, and Really Simple SSL still works.
+This is not uncommon, and several web servers, such as NGINX, do not support htaccess, and Really Simple Security still works.
 What is htaccess?
 The .htaccess file is a configuration file in the root of your domain that contains configurations for your webserver.
-Some configurations can be; Cache-control Rewriting URL’s Blocking IP Addresses Implementing HTTPS / HSTS Really Simple SSL, and WordPress as well, can use htaccess
+Some configurations can be; Cache-control Rewriting URL’s Blocking IP Addresses Implementing HTTPS / HSTS Really Simple Security (and WordPress as well) can use the

-The Permissions-Policy HTTP header replaces the existing Feature-Policy header for controlling delegation of permissions and powerful features.
+The Permissions Policy HTTP header replaces the existing Feature Policy header for controlling delegation of permissions and powerful features.
 The header uses a structured syntax, and allows sites to more tightly restrict which origins can be granted access to features.
-What is the Permissions Policy header The Permission Policy header is a security header that controls which browser features can be used.
-Besides implementing these rules for your own content it can also prevent external iFrames from using these browser features, making
+What is the Permissions Policy header The Permissionas Policy header is a security header that controls which browser features can be used.
+Besides implementing these rules for your own content it can also prevent external iFrames from using these browser

 Why you should use the default plugin folder name for Really Simple Security

 In some cases, you might need to change the plugin folder name: for example, if you temporarily want to deactivate the plugin.
 Or, if you are beta testing the current GitHub version.
-We recommend changing the folder name back to “really-simple-ssl” when you are activating the plugin.
-The most important reason for this is, that if you would want to deactivate, but keep https, the plugin will bypass the normal deactivation process, and simply remove the “really-simple-ssl” plugin from the
+We recommend changing the folder name back to “really-simple-ssl” before you activate the plugin.
+The most important reason for this is that all of the deactivation methods (while retaining HTTPS) work correctly.
+To rename the plugin folder, please go to a File Manager or FTP client, then navigate

 Manually adding recommended security headers on WordPress

 This article will explain how to manually add the recommended security headers to your website.
-For more advanced security headers or automatically add the security headers, please consider subscribing to Really Simple SSL Pro.
-Security headers will add additional protection for your websites visitors.
-The security headers We will show you some of the security headers, and how to add them manually.
-When you need to know more, or are interested in more advanced security headers, visit this article.
-HSTS
+For more advanced security headers or automatically add the security headers, please consider subscribing to Really Simple Security Pro.
+Security Headers add important additional protection for visitors of your website.
+The security headers Security headers are instructions your web server sends to a visitor’s browser.
+They tell the browser how to safely handle your site, which domains can load content, whether the page can be